 What Does a Juice Cleanse Do to the Body?

-While some juice cleanse enthusiasts swear by the internally detoxifying effects of a cleanse, there is no evidence that a juice cleanse has any actual effect on the systemic cleaning of your body.
+While some cleanse enthusiasts swear by the internally detoxifying effects of a cleanse, there is no evidence that a juice cleanse has any actual effect on the systemic cleaning of your body.
 Your kidneys and liver are the organs responsible for removing toxins from your body, and juice cleanses will not actually alter any toxic components within you, despite what some may claim.

 If you are young and healthy, a juice cleanse is generally safe.
-However, juice cleanses are usually low in protein and fiber, which may cause some older adults to be more at risk for getting sick.
+However, liquid cleanses are usually low in protein and fiber, which may cause some older adults to be more at risk for getting sick.
 If you also aren’t getting enough calories in a prolonged juice cleanse, your body may go into “starvation mode.”

 Starvation mode results in your body adapting to a low caloric intake by holding on to any potential energy stores in the body.
 This means your metabolism will slow down and you will actually burn fewer calories, thus sabotaging any attempts at weight loss.
 This is why it is important to follow a cleanse that has a sufficient amount of calories for your body or to only cleanse for short periods, supplemented by a nutritious and healthy diet.